senseobservationsystems/sense-android-library/sense-android-library/documentation/sense_service.md

 `SenseService` has an instance of nl.sense_os.service.AliveChecker to make sure that it keeps running when it should be.
 It will start checking periodically when `SenseService` starts sensing.

 `AliveChecker` will check every 15 minutes if the phone is awake, and it will make sure to wake up every hour.
 It will make sure the `SenseService` keeps running by trying to start the service regardless of current state.

+# Transmit Sensor Data to CommonSense {#transmit_data}

+SenseService uses the nl.sense_os.service.scheduler.DataTransmitter instance to schedule sending of data in the DataStorageEngine to the back-end periodically.
+The DataTransmitter will register itself to the scheduler to run at a particular interval based on the nl.sense_os.service.constants.SensePrefs.Main.SyncRate setting in preferences.
+This DataTransmitter then will send a broadcast intent to the WakefulBroadcastReceiver `PeriodicDataSyncer` which will start the IntentService `PeriodicSyncService` to actually call the `DataStorageEngine.syncData` function to send the sensor data to the back-end.

+These options are available for SyncRate settings:
+* nl.sense_os.service.SensePrefs.Main.SyncRate.ECO_MODE (30 minute)
+* nl.sense_os.service.SensePrefs.Main.SyncRate.RARELY (15 minute)
+* nl.sense_os.service.SensePrefs.Main.SyncRate.NORMAL (5 minute)
+* nl.sense_os.service.SensePrefs.Main.SyncRate.OFTEN (1 minute)
+* nl.sense_os.service.SensePrefs.Main.SyncRate.REAL_TIME (depend on sample rate)